ARTICLE

 While the U.S. economy has surprised to the upside, there are cautionary notes with all the debt.
 Many of the issues appear in the fixed-income universe and include:

 • The more debt an entity has, the higher the likelihood it will be unable to repay it.
-There is increased default risk, and, if there is a greater risk of default, investors will demand higher yields.
-This is why rating agencies (S&P and Fitch) have downgraded U.S. debt.
+There is an increased default risk, and investors will demand higher yields if there is a greater risk of default.
+This is why rating agencies have downgraded U.S. debt.
 However, this is still an incredibly minor risk associated with U.S. Treasury obligations.

 • Higher yields can be a vicious cycle.
 One option is to issue more debt to pay the higher interest on previously spent money.

-Within the equities, some of the impacts are related to fixed income and include:
+Within equities, some of the impacts are related to fixed income and include:

 • Debt often means that the U.S. Government is spending money in certain areas, which can impact equity sectors positively or negatively.